janishar/PlaceHolderView/docs/phv-view-adapter.md

 **The layout associated with the item view defines the view holder type**

-> The library user never have to worry about this abstaction and all the APIs to interact with Adapter is provided throught the PlaceHolderView.
+> The library user never have to worry about this abstraction and all the APIs to interact with Adapter is provided through the PlaceHolderView instance.

 ## Get Adapter
 ```java